-Throughout the farm you can also feed the animals, but inside you could get up close to them.
+Throughout the farm, you can also feed the animals, but inside you could get up close to them.
 There were also little puppies who were so cute, all snuggled up in their pen.
 The little ones get an opportunity to hold a Guinea Pig.
 It was quiet whilst we were there, so Charlie was able to take his time.
 The Guinea Pigs were obviously used to being held as they were very still and well behaved.
 On leaving the farm area, and dotted around the farm are handwashing facilities with hot running water, soap and paper towels, with lots of signs encouraging hand washing.
 These areas once again were clean and well maintained.

-If it rains or its cold, there are a few indoor areas.
-A JCB area where you can ride on pedal powered JCBs in a big area with ramps and tunnels, a little village with a row of shop fronts and an indoor soft play area.
+If it rains or it’s cold, there are a few indoor areas.
+A JCB area where you can ride on pedal-powered JCBs in a big area with ramps and tunnels, a little village with a row of shop fronts and an indoor soft play area.
 The day we visited it was a lovely sunny day, so we stayed outside.
 I did pop my head into the JCB area and it was so hot in there we didn’t last long.
 I did hear the soft play was cooler, but we didn’t go in.

 All in all, we had a lovely day at the farm and would certainly recommend it to anyone wanting a wonderful family day out with a young family.
-Willows have thought about what works well and how to make the day as stress free as possible and it shows.
+Willows have thought about what works well and how to make the day as stress-free as possible and it shows.
 Thanks for a great day.

-Here’s a few more photos from their day out to Willows
+Here are a few more photos from their day out to Willows

 Willows Activity Farm Herts | Things to See and Do | Day Out Review